alpaca-lang/alpaca/README.md

     map e f = match e with
         Error _ -> e
       | Success ok -> Success (f ok)

+### Tests
+Tests are expressed in an extremely bare-bones manner right now and there aren't even proper assertions available.
+If the compiler is invoked with options `[test]`, the following will synthesize and export a function called `add_2_and_2_test`:

+    add x y = x + y

+    test "add 2 and 2" =
+      let res = add 2 2 in
+      match res with
+          4 -> :ok
+        | _ -> call_erlang :erlang :error [no_match] with _ -> meaningless_return

+Any test that throws an exception will fail so the above would work but if we replaced `add/2` with `add x y = x + (y + 1)` we'd get a failing test.
+If you use the rebar3 plugin mentioned above, `rebar3 eunit` should run the tests you've written.
+There's a bug currently where the very first test run _won't_ execute the tests but all runs after will (not sure why yet).

+The expression that makes up a test's body is type inferenced and checked.
+Type errors in a test will always cause a compilation error.

 ## Processes
 An example: